furechan/mplchart/README.md

 The library contains drawing primitives that can be used as an indicator in the plot api.
 All primitives are classes that must be instantiated as objects before being used in the plot api.
-Here is a snippet for the `Candlesticks` primitive.

 ```python
 from mplchart.primitives import Candlesticks